 Are there scholarships available?

 We work with several partner organizations to provide needs-based scholarships.
-Availability depends on the year.
-Amounts range from $500-$2500.
+Amounts range from $500-full program waiver.
 Please contact us for more information on applying.

 Will I be on my own?